Words like unique get overused in national parks. This one earns it.

 Advanced Reservations

-Tours of the Delta-01 launch control facility are hard to come by.
-Access is provided through ranger led tours of six people or less.
-The nuclear-war facility was not built for group gatherings.
+The nuclear war facility was not built for group gatherings.
 Delta-01 is located around 35 feet underground and can only be reached through a small elevator, so tour groups are kept small to ensure visitor safety.

 Intercontinental ballistic missiles draw a lot of attention, so these tours are popular.
 The park does not accept same-day tour reservations, but permits you to reserve a date within three months of your visit.